MicrosoftDocs/win32/desktop-src/tablet/realtimestylus-classes-and-interfaces.md

-﻿---
+---
-Description: 'This section contains information about the interfaces and classes used in the real time stylus.' ms.assetid: 'fc0900b4-f08b-4a93-bbc0-d3db067d7917'
+Description: This section contains information about the interfaces and classes used in the real time stylus. ms.assetid: fc0900b4-f08b-4a93-bbc0-d3db067d7917
-title: RealTimeStylus Classes and Interfaces
+title: RealTimeStylus Classes and Interfaces ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # RealTimeStylus Classes and Interfaces